ncsa/XSEDE-Delta/docs/source/index.rst

 activity does not adversely impact the system and the research community with whom you share it.
 Here are some rules of thumb:

--  Don’t run production jobs on the login nodes (very short time debug tests are fine)
+-  Donâ€™t run production jobs on the login nodes (very short time debug tests are fine)
--  Don’t stress filesystems with known-harmful access patterns (many thousands of small files in a single directory)
+-  Donâ€™t stress filesystems with known-harmful access patterns (many thousands of small files in a single directory)
 -  submit an informative help-desk ticket including loaded modules (module list) and stdout/stderr messages